 “People don’t necessarily understand that you have to keep the yeast in good condition to give you the flavor you want,” says Trogner.
 “It’s not the same as a typical ale or lager yeast; it needs a slightly different care package.”

-At Tröegs, the brewery actually first ferments the beer in a tank without a lid.
-Trogner says this process releases pressure on the yeast and as the yeast rises, it brings more bitter substances to the top.
+At Tröegs, the brewery first ferments the beer in a tank without a lid.
+Trogner says this process releases pressure on the yeast, bringing more bitter substances to the top as the yeast rises.
 A spillway at the top of the tank removes these bitter compounds, helping contribute to the final flavor Trogner wants for DreamWeaver.

 How Should You Drink a Hefeweizen?